hsel-netsys/dart_ndn/README.md

 `dart_ndn` is a basic Named Data Networking (NDN) implementation that can be used in Dart and Flutter projects.
-It follows Version 0.3 of the [NDN Packet Specification], and implements the link protocol [NDNLPv2] as well as the [NFD Management Protocol] and to be able to interact with an NDN Forwarding Daemon (NFD).
+It follows Version 0.3 of the [NDN Packet Specification], and implements the link protocol [NDNLPv2] as well as the [NFD Management Protocol] to be able to interact with an NDN Forwarding Daemon (NFD).

 [NDN Packet Specification]: https://docs.named-data.net/NDN-packet-spec/0.3/